adamadair/euler/problem_021/problem21.md

 Evaluate the sum of all the amicable numbers under 10000.

 # Solution Notes
 Brute force calculation of divisors, sums placed into array, the rest is elementary.
+I don't really understand the concept of amicable numbers, or why one would care.
+Perhaps this will become obvious later.
 Should really redo this one, but I want to make the #25 milestone today.